 The Shiloh Room

 The Avid Readers Book Club meets the third Tuesday of each month, 12 noon to 1:00 pm.
 The group reads a variety of popular and award winning fiction.
 Bring a sack lunch; the Library will provide drinks and dessert!
 For more information, call 479-750-8180 or email Anne Gresham at email@example.com

-Riders on the Orphan Train
+The Girl on the Train

 Mess: One Man's Struggle to Clean Up His House and His Act

 Last updated September 12, 2016